 Awards & Honors

-Chosen for an AV-Preeminent Rating by Martindale-Hubbell in 2016, rating given to only those attorneys who exhibit the highest level of professional excellence based on a review of their peers.
+Chosen for an AV-Preeminent Rating by Martindale-Hubbell in 2016 and 2017, rating given to only those attorneys who exhibit the highest level of professional excellence based on a review of their peers.

 Individually recognized and ranked by Chambers USA as a leading environmental lawyer.